 - Every class will have a rocket behaviour chart.
 All children will start the day on Green.
-Children who are 'caught being good' will have the opportunity to move up to silver, or gold.
-At the end of the day these rewards will be collected on individual reward charts which will be shared in Sharing Assembly when they are complete.
-Each chart will be suitable for its age range. - Each class will also have their own 'whole class' reward system (such as bees in a hive, marbles in a pot, etc) for the teacher to reward times when the whole class has worked together effectively.
+Children who are 'caught being good' will have the opportunity to move up the rocket system.
+These rewards are also translated into House Points, which are added up each week. - Each class will also have their own 'whole class' reward system (such as bees in a hive, marbles in a pot, etc) for the teacher to reward times when the whole class has worked together effectively.
 This will result in a whole class reward roughly once a term. - Excellent work, or excellent behaviour will be taken to the Head Teacher or Senior Leader for praise and might sometimes be shared in assembly. - One child from each class will be nominated for a weekly 'Star of the Week' certificate, which will be presented in assembly.
 Parents are invited to attend these weekly assemblies.